johnoneworks/aima-exercises/chapter-1/chapter-1.md

 Solution 14
 Both.
 Man, what is science?
 I think it's just a name for being rational... so AI is a science, since we(I) want AI to be rational.
 Also, if we want to see the differences that AI makes, then it's definitely engineering, where I define the word of engineering as the ability to make changes to the environment.

+Exercise 15
+“Surely computers cannot be intelligent—they can do only what their programmers tell them.”
+Is the latter statement true, and does it imply the former?

+Solution 15
+I suppose it's true, but the rub lies in what the programmers are able to tell them.
+What if the programmer tells the computer to be intelligent?
+So no, it does not imply the former.